-Pasteles de yuca are small fried croquettes popular in Latin America, particularly Puerto Rico and the Dominican Republic.
-Made with cassava dough (gluten-free), they are stuffed with meat, chicken or cheese and are perfect as a starter or aperitif.
-Their crust is crispy and their filling is soft which makes it a delicious bite.
-Cassava, the basic ingredient of the dough, provides a different texture and a mild taste that goes perfectly with the stuffing.
-Ideal for discovering Latin flavors in an authentic way.
-I didn't fry them but cooked them in my air fryer, Ninja Foodi for a healthier version.
+Yuca pastries are small fried croquettes popular in Latin America, particularly in Puerto Rico and the Dominican Republic.
+Made with a cassava dough (gluten-free), they are filled with meat, chicken, or cheese and are perfect as an appetizer or snack.
+Their crispy crust and soft filling make them a delicious bite.
+The cassava, the base ingredient of the dough, provides a unique texture and a mild flavor that complements the filling perfectly.
+Ideal for discovering authentic Latin flavors.
+I didn't fry them but cooked them in my Ninja Foodi air fryer for a healthier version.

 Ingredients